 Like any other respiratory disease, COVID-19 is spread through air-droplets that are dispersed when an infected person talks, sneezes or coughs.
 The virus can survive from a few hours up to a few days depending on the environmental conditions.
 It can be spread through close contact with an infected person or by contact with air droplets in the environment (on a surface for example) and then touching the mouth or nose (hence the common advice circulating on hand hygiene and social distancing).

-COVID-19 is a new coronavirus.
 Keep informed of the latest developments by looking out for updates and advice from your government, national diabetes association and other reliable sources.

 Scroll down further for advice and useful links on the management and prevention of COVID-19 in people with diabetes.

-COVID-19 and diabetes: Q&A with IDF President
+Q&A with IDF President

 What should people with diabetes know and do?